Neurotech-X-Columbia/NeuroData/README.md

     - Date
     - Time
 3. Proceed to collection.
 When complete, there will be a session folder containing the newly generated .csv file, its accompanying info file, and session log file.
-4. Supply session directory to upload script (upload_session.py) to store data on Columbia Data Platform.
+5. Supply session directory to upload script (upload_session.py) to store data on Columbia Data Platform.

+_**See the Collection folder of this repo for a detailed guide.**_

 ### Data retrieval:
 1. Decide which parameters are relevant.